hungho0206it/GithubUsers/README.md

 data/
 └── src/main
     ├── cpp/
-    │   ├── secret_manager.cpp # this file is added in email if not found, please direct me │   └── CMakeLists.txt
+    │   ├── secret_manager.cpp # This file is attached to the email.
+If you can’t find it, please let me know.
+    │   └── CMakeLists.txt
     └── /com/hungho/data/helper/SecretHelper.kt
 ```